Home Services Executive Function & Academic Assistance Coaching & Intensive Programs

 Why small groups?

-Small group learning (2–3 children) allows each child to receive meaningful individual attention while also benefiting from the accountability, peer motivation, and structured social learning that a group environment provides.
+A small group learning environment allows each student to receive meaningful individual attention while also benefiting from the accountability, peer motivation, and structured social learning that a group setting provides.
 Because sessions take place in a small group, participants are expected to respect group confidentiality and participation guidelines.

-The group size is intentional — large enough to create genuine peer dynamics, small enough that no child gets lost or left behind.
+The group size is intentional — large enough to create genuine peer dynamics, small enough that no student gets lost or left behind.

 Small groups build…